bihealth/sodar-core/docs/source/dev_project_app.rst

 - ``get_project_list_value()``: A function which **must** be implemented if ``project_list_columns`` are defined, to retrieve a column cell value for a specific project.
-- ``get_app_alerts()``: This will be called on each page load by SODAR Core to return a list of app-specific alerts for the users.
-If such alerts are returned, a notification in the base template will provide the user a link to the alert list.
-See the method docstring for more details.

 Once you have implemented the ``rules.py`` and ``plugins.py`` files and added the app and its URL patterns to the Django site configuration, you can create